miahemon/NLP-Projects/README.md

 # NLP-Projects
-This repo contains all NPL projects
+This repo contains all NPL projects with ML